14 Top-Rated Attractions in Amiens & Easy Day Trips

-Among the most iconic sights in Amiens, the Tour Perret was one of Europe's first skyscrapers.
+Among the most iconic sights in Amiens, the Tour Perret (built in 1942) was one of Europe's first skyscrapers.
 The tower reaches more than 100 meters in height, soaring almost as high as the spire on the Cathedral Notre-Dame.
-Together, the modern Perret Tower and the ancient cathedral create an interesting skyline.
-The Perret Tower is illuminated daily after nightfall.
-The tower features a colorful light show that marks the hours.
+Together, the modern Perret Tower and the ancient cathedral create an distinctive skyline.
+The Perret Tower is illuminated daily after nightfall with colorful lighting effects that mark the hours.

 Address: 13 Place Alphonse Fiquet, Amiens

 8. Traditional Marionettes & Puppet Theater

 Puppet shows are a beloved custom in the Picardy region, and the 200-year-old tradition is still alive and well in Amiens.
 Local artisans create all kinds of marionettes to represent various characters.
 A typical puppet show features a whimsical, silly or farcical story line with elements of buffoonery, designed to make audiences laugh.
 The shows are geared towards children, but adults also find them amusing.
 The Chés Cabotans d'Amiens Théâtre de Marionnettes does a wonderful job of bringing the traditional puppets to life.
 This marionette theater performs amusing puppet shows (in French) such as Peter and the Wolf and The Three Little Pigs for children three years and older.
 Tourists may also enjoy browsing the ateliers (small workshops) of Amiens where local craftsmen create and sell handmade marionettes.